-Approximately 50% of affected dogs have both knees involved while the other 50% has only one knee involved.
+Approximately 50% of affected dogs have both knees affected, while the other 50% have only one knee affected.

 The luxation of the patella itself is usually not painful, but over time this movement will cause arthritis and undue damage to the cartilage of patella and its groove.
 Also, dogs with MPL are prone to anterior cruciate ligament (ACL) damage.

 Medial patellar luxations are graded to assess severity:

 Grade 1: The kneecap can be moved out of place but will return to normal position.
 Dogs with Grade 1 luxations usually do not require surgical repair.